molejar/pyMBoot/README.md

 By default is command error propagated by return value which must be processed individually for every command.
 In many use-cases is code execution interrupted if any command finish with error.
 Therefore you have the option to enable the exception also for command error.
-The usage is then much cleaner.

 ```python
 from mboot import scan_usb, McuBoot, McuBootError